Mexico–Netherlands relations

-Mexico–Netherlands relations are the diplomatic relations between Mexico and the Netherlands.
+The nations of Mexico and the Netherlands established diplomatic relations in 1827.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 The Netherlands was the second European country to recognize Mexico soon after gaining independence from Spain in 1821.
 That same year, the Netherlands began transporting goods between Mexico and Europe as the Netherlands was seen as a "neutral" nation during disputes between France and Spain.
-In 1825, Mexico named a consul-general in Amsterdam.
 In 1826, the Netherlands appointed a consul-general in Mexico City.
+Mexico reciprocated the gesture by opening a diplomatic office in The Hague.

 Diplomatic relations were officially established between both nations on 15 June 1827 with the signing of the Treaty of Friendship, Navigation and Commerce.
-In 1828, Mexico opened a resident diplomatic mission in The Hague and soon after, a representative office as well.

 Between 1864 - 1878, diplomatic relations were suspended by Mexican President Benito Juárez after the Dutch government recognized the government of Emperor Maximilian I in Mexico by French occupational forces of Emperor Napoleon III.
 This period was known as the Second Mexican Empire.

 In 1940, the Mexican legation in The Hague was closed as a result of the Second World War and was re-opened in 1946.
 In May 1954, both nations elevated their diplomatic representations to embassies, respectively.
 In 1963, President Adolfo López Mateos became the first Mexican head-of-state to visit the Netherlands.
+In the following years, there would be subsequent visits by future Mexican Presidents to the Netherlands.

 In 1964, Dutch Queen Juliana paid an official visit to Mexico, becoming the first Dutch monarch to visit the country.
 In November 2009, Queen Beatrix also paid an official visit to Mexico.
+In 2016, Máxima of the Netherlands paid her first official visit to Mexico as Queen (previously having visited the country as Princess in 2009 and in 2011).

-In 2018, both nations celebrated 190 years of friendship.
-That same year, Mexican President Enrique Peña Nieto paid an official visit to the Netherlands to celebrate the anniversary.
-In 2017, the Netherlands Business Support Office (NBSO) opened a trade office in Querétaro City to promote trade relations between central Mexico and the Netherlands.
-ProMéxico also opened an office in The Hague to promote and increase trade between both nations.
+In 2018 Mexican President Enrique Peña Nieto paid an official visit to the Netherlands to celebrate the 190 years anniversary between both nations.
+In March 2024, Dutch Minister for Foreign Trade Geoffrey van Leeuwen paid a visit to Mexico where he met with his counterpart and met with representatives of Dutch businesses operating in Mexico.